Macroassembler-AS/asl-releases/README.md

 The `upstream` branch of this repository contains the source code for every publicly available [source release][src] of the C version.
-The tools to do this and this documentation are on the `master` branch.
+The tools to do this and this documentation are on the `main` branch.

-Pull requests (to improve the import system and its documentation) are accepted for the `master` branch.
+Pull requests (to improve the import system and its documentation) are accepted for the `main` branch.
 The `upstream` branch containing the vendor sources never contains patches, but there may be patch branches derived from imported vendor commits on `upstream`.

 ### Branches in this Repo

-- `master`: The import script and its documentation.
+- `main`: The import script and its documentation.
 - `upstream`: Imported ASL source code for each release.
 - `dev/cjs/current`: A recent version tested to build on Linux and assemble a small amount of 6502 and 6909 code.
 The build and test framework is in cjs's [8bitdev] repo.
 - `dev/NAME/...`: Branches for development, testing, and patches for particular versions of ASL.

+Note that the `main` branch was previously named `master`; if your clone still uses that old naming you can update with:

+    br -m master main
+    fetch -p r                  # remove tracking branch for `master` br -u r/main main           # -u == --set-upstream rem set-head r -a           # query remote for its default branch

 Building ASL